U.S. cruise ship stranded in NY's Hudson River hit a whale

-NEW YORK A dead 45-foot female whale found in New York Harbor Monday morning was hit by a cruise ship that got stuck in the Hudson River over the weekend, authorities said on Tuesday.
+NEW YORK May 6 A dead 45-foot female whale found in a New York harbor Monday morning was hit by a cruise ship that got stuck in the Hudson River over the weekend, authorities said on Tuesday.

-The Norwegian Cruise Line ship, returning to New York after a seven-day tour of the Bahamas and Florida, got stuck in New York state waters for about three hours with 4,500 passengers aboard on Sunday morning because of steering and propulsion problems as it made its way to its dock in Manhattan.
+The Norwegian Cruise Line ship, returning to New York after a seven-day tour of the Bahamas and Florida, got stuck in New York state waters for about three hours with 4,500 passengers aboard on Sunday morning due to steering and propulsion problems as it made its way to its dock in Manhattan.

-"We take every precaution to avoid marine life and were saddened by the recent discovery," Norwegian Cruise Line said in a statement on Tuesday.
-The company said it continues to cooperate fully with U.S. authorities.

-The Breakaway's delayed arrival was not related to the whale incident, the company added.
-On Sunday, the company said that strong currents in the Hudson River caused the ship's delay.

 It was not clear whether the whale was still alive when it was hit by the ship, the National Oceanic and Atmospheric Administration said after a necropsy was performed.